The Abominable Snowman (1957)

 Hammer made their first, highly sucessful excursions into horror, with an adaptation of Nigel Kneale's popular Quatermass television serial as The Quatermass Xperiment (1955).
 They quickly followed this up with the equally sucessful X the Unknown (1956) and the next year saw their most sucessful production to date - the dramatic gothic horror Curse of Frankenstein (1957) starring Peter Cushing.
 Before the film had even been released, Hammer looked for a chance to use their new big name in another film - and secured the rights to another Nigel Kneale BBC teleplay - The Creature.

 The British botanist, Dr. John Rollason (Peter Cushing) is studying high up in the Himalayas.
 He is joined by an American group lead by the rambunctious Dr. Tom Friend (Forrest Tucker) who are treking high up into the mountains to look for the legendary Yeti.
 Despite his wife's protests, Rollason accompanies the group.
-As they go higher, it becomes clear to Rollason that some people are trying to stop the group from achieving their goal, but soon their camp is raided by an unknown creature...
+As they go higher, it becomes clear to Rollason that some people are trying to stop the group from achieving their goal, but things become even more unnerving when their camp is raided by an unknown creature...

 Director Val Guest is limited by the dialogue heavy script and a necessity to keep the run time to the 90 minutes needed for a double-bill presentation.
-Many of the best, and most effectively eerie shots in the film, are the long shots (boosted by the scope widescreen format) of the climbers accompanied by the effective orchestral soundtrack - unfortunately, these shots are kept all too brief, as are the haunting shots of the mountains as the creatures cry to each other in the dark.
-Guest uses the black and white 'newsreel' style photography of his Quatermass films to keep the film 'down to earth', a long way from the fantasy feel of the Freddy Francis gothic horrors, and his strong use of camera angles to keep the creatures off screen most of the time, helps to keep the movie away from its potential B-movie roots.
-The studio bound mountain sets are very impressive and gel reasonably well with the location shoots, themselves well filmed in the French Pyrenees.
+Many of the best and most effectively eerie shots in the film, are the long shots (boosted by the scope widescreen format) of the climbers accompanied by the effective orchestral soundtrack - unfortunately, these shots are all too brief, as are the wonderfully haunting shots of the mountains as the creatures cry to each other in the dark.
+Guest uses the black and white 'newsreel' style photography of his Quatermass films to keep the film 'down to earth', a long way from the fantasy feel of the Terence Fisher gothic horrors, and his strong use of camera angles to keep the creatures off screen most of the time helps to keep the movie away from its potential B-movie roots.
+The studio bound mountain sets are impressive and although never completely convincing, they blend well with the location shoots, themselves well filmed in the French Pyrenees.

 Peter Cushing takes the lead role here.
 He had actually played the same role in the television serial when it played on the BBC and suits the mild mannered Rollason perfectly.
 As was still Hammer's style at the time, an American actor was cast in the co-lead role to help it sell overseas: Forest Tucker gives a good perfomances as the boisterous Dr. Friend.